-Human Anatomy and Physiology II Prerequisite(s): BIOL 2205
+Human Anatomy and Physiology II

+0.5 unit Prerequisite(s): BIOL 2205

 A continued study of the principles of the human body's structure and functions.
 Topics covered will include: cardiovascular, immune, respiratory, digestive, renal and reproductive systems.
 Note: Students who have received credit for BIOL 2201 may not take this course for credit.